-Impact of Activity: Path to Success was implemented effective July 1, 2013.
+Path to Success was implemented effective July 1, 2013.
 Work-Able and Elderly/Disabled families were placed onto the rent reform program at their respective anniversary dates throughout the course of the year.
 By the close of Fiscal Year 2014, 100 percent of HCV families subject to Path to Success had rent portions calculated according to the rent reform methodology which includes the first set of minimum rents: \$200 for families with one work-able adult and \$350 for families with two or more work-able adults.
 The second set of progressive minimum rents was effective with July 2015 reexaminations, increasing to \$300 and \$500 respectively.
-All families were phased into the new minimum rents by June 2016.
+During Fiscal Year 2020, the third set of minimum rents was implemented beginning with January 2020 reexaminations: \$400 for families with one work-able adult and \$650 for families with two or more work-able adults.

-In Fiscal Year 2018, Work-Able families increased average earned income amounts 35 percent over baseline.
+In Fiscal Year 2020, Work-Able families increased average earned income amounts 36 percent over baseline.
 SDHC suspects the transition into the second phase of Path to Success, which requires Work-Able families to pay a higher percentage of the gross monthly income towards the rent portion, contributed to the increase in average earned income.

-Approximately 34 percent of Work-Able households were subject to the progressive minimum rents which resulted in an 11 percent decrease in the average HAP.
-Since implementation, the decreased HAP expense enabled SDHC to expend \$9.3 million MTW funds in Fiscal Year 2014 for gap financing of the Churchill, a 72 unit development serving homeless individuals.
-Approximately \$15 million MTW funds were expended in Fiscal Year 2015 to purchase Village North Senior Garden Apartments, a 120 unit affordable housing development including 44 project-based vouchers serving the homeless.
+Approximately 30 percent of Work-Able households were subject to the progressive minimum rents which resulted in a 12 percent decrease in the average HAP.
+Since implementation, the decreased HAP expense enabled SDHC to expend \$9.3 million MTW funds in Fiscal Year 2014 for gap financing of the Churchill, a 72-unit development serving homeless individuals.
+Approximately \$15 million MTW funds were expended in Fiscal Year 2015 to purchase Village North Senior Garden Apartments, a 120-unit affordable housing development including 44 project-based vouchers serving the homeless.
 Another \$7.6 million MTW funds were expended to in-part purchase Quality Inn and create 92 affordable housing units.
 In Fiscal Year 2018, 84 units of affordable housing at Via Las Cumbres were preserved through rehabilitation activities.
 Lastly, SDHC funded the rehabilitation of 1,312 SDHC-owned units by using \$20.9 million in MTW funds during Fiscal Year 2017 and Fiscal Year 2018 to engage in the preservation activities.